nlgtEA/tn-blog/README.md

 ## Description

 This repo is implemented based on NextJS Getting Started tutorial, to learn NextJS.
-It will be used to serve my blogs.
+It will also be used to serve my blogs.

 ## Roadmap